Join The Discussion

 Stay in touch with this awesome family, for you will always be family here.
 Take care, and be kind to yourself.

 Paula and Nitro

 Nitro 11 1/2 yr old Doberman; right front amp June 2014.
 Had 6 doses carboplatin, followed by metronomic therapy.
-Rockin' it on 3 legs!
+Rocked it on 3 legs for over 3 years!
+My Warrior beat cancer, but couldn't beat old age.
+He crossed the Bridge peacefully on July 25, 2017, with dignity and on his terms.
 Follow his blog entitled "Doberman's journey"

 2 April 2013